Sheeraz-bit/Vishal-Mega-Mart-Management-Syatem/README.md

 # Vishal-Mega-Mart-Management-Syatem

+###this chart below is created using AI couse I don't know how to edit github readme file

-### ✅ 10 Product Categories with Unique Codes //AI
+### ✅ 10 Product Categories with Unique Codes //this chart below is created using AI couse I don't know how to edit github readme file

 | Category Name           | Code Prefix | Example Product ID |
 |-------------------------|-------------|---------------------|